« return to top

 Do I need to come in to your studio to submit work?

 No, we have clients all around the country that work with us.
-We have ftp services for submitting files and can send proofs and originals via FedEx or UPS.
+We use a upload service for submitting files and can send proofs and originals via FedEx or USPS.
 If you're in the area, we'll be happy to meet with you and show you samples of our work.

 What is file archiving?
 Do I need it?

-We provide you a digital file on CD/DVD when purchasing a Cruse Capture with or without a print for no additional charge.
 We recommend that you make copies of critical file information and save one copy in a safe deposit box or at least another location in case of fire or other catastrophe.
 This way you'll always have a backup.
 This is especially important if an original piece of artwork is sold and only the digital file remains.
-For a small charge we can archive your file with us or burn an extra copy for you.
-We have a 3 terabyte RAID 5 server on our premises for our immediate file needs.
-We do daily incremental backup copies for our archives to other computer hard drives or DVDs that get taken off site weekly to another location.
+We include free file online uploads with our digital capture and creative services.
+For a small charge we can archive your file with us or provide an extra copy for you on CD, DVD, or USB drive.
+We have a 16 terabyte RAID 5 server on our premises for our immediate file needs.
+We do daily incremental backup copies for our archives to other computer hard drives.
 Go to pricing...

 Cruse Digital Capturing questions:

-What types of originals can you capture with your Cruse ST scanner?
+What types of originals can you capture with custom scanner?

 Can you scan my film?